 In this article I will share with you the paper mache crafts that I found, in my search, that not only included a nice picture of the end product, but also a good tutorial on how to make the craft.
 The name of the site that features the craft is included and will take you directly to the paper mache craft featured.

 Most kids love to work with newspaper and paper mache paste and although the craft can be a bit messy, the end product is worth it.
 By being prepared, that is, covering your work area and having a container of water handy for washing hands, everyone can have a great experience making paper mache items.

-Find the tutorial for making the cute whimsical paper mache snowmen shown above at The Party Animal.
+Find the tutorial for making the cute whimsical paper mache snowman shown above at Whimsy Paper Mache.com.